ronnieholm/FSharp-onion-architecture-sample/README.md

 is familiar with it, though most aspects of the application is illustrated with stories and tasks only.

-With only stories and tasks, clean architecture may seem to introduce a disproportional amount of complexity.
-A larger domain and integrations with external services is where clean architecture starts to pays off.
+With only stories and tasks, onion architecture may seem to introduce a disproportional amount of complexity.
+A larger domain and integrations with external services is where onion architecture starts to pays off.

-That said, not every project requires an implementation of every concept from clean architecture and domain driven design.
+That said, not every project requires an implementation of every concept from onion architecture and domain driven design.
 Those should be scaled up or down based on actual business complexity.

 ## Getting started